 - Problem description-Describe the symptom or failure.
 Include as many details as possible.
-Indicate whether this was a new installation, or an upgrade.

-- Screen captures-Provide screen captures of the errors.
+Indicate whether this was a new installation, or an upgrade. - Screen captures-Provide screen captures of the errors.

 - Gizmo logs-Collect installation logs and the microservices logs by creating a zip file that includes following folders located at C:\ProgramData\Gsx Solutions\:

 - Alert

 - Data Tier

-- Installer Logs
+- Installer Logs; if you are using Windows Server 2019, these logs may be located in the Temp directory.

 - Preprocessing

 - Scan Configuration

 - Status Calculation

 - WebUI

 - Windows logs-Windows Event Application and System Logs saved as .evtx files.

 - Environment specifics-Information about the operating environment, such as:

 - The server OS and version.

 - SQL database information, such as location, version, and authentication method.

 - The RabbitMQ version if you have an existing installation and did not use the version in the Gizmo installation package.

 - A list of installed programs.